freedomofpress/securedrop/docs/tails_guide.md

 The preceding steps are taken so that no one but the journalist will be able to access to the *Document Interface*, even if they manage to steal the journalist's username, password, and two-factor authentication token.

-Our `install.sh` sets up an initilization script that automatically updates Tor's configuration to work with SecureDrop every time you login to Tails.
+Our `install.sh` sets up an initialization script that automatically updates Tor's configuration to work with SecureDrop every time you login to Tails.
 As long as Tails is booted with the persistent volume enabled then you can open the Tor Browser and connect to the Document Interface as normal.

 ### Create bookmarks for Source and Document Interfaces